nbarikipoulos/poppy-robot-core/doc/api.md

 #### poppy.query(motorIds, registers) ⇒ <code>Promise.&lt;Object&gt;</code>
 Convinient method to query register(s) of all or a set of registered motors.
-It returns an object with properties named with to the motor name and set to the [ResponseObject](#module_poppy-robot-core..PoppyRequestHandler) which contains the queried register values.
+It returns an object gathering by motor the [ResponseObject](#module_poppy-robot-core..PoppyRequestHandler).

 **Kind**: instance method of [<code>Poppy</code>](#module_poppy-robot-core..Poppy)
 **See**: [ResponseObject](#module_poppy-robot-core..ResponseObject)